cybersekh/cybersekh/README.md

 <div align="left">

 ### 🌌 Hello, world.
 I was born in 1994 and have spent most of my life in Rio de Janeiro.
 I've always been a curious teenager about technology, but it was in adulthood that curiosity turned into passion.
 I chose Trybe as my training ground for development, and over the past two years, I've been studying and honing my skills, learning new languages and tools.
-Currently, I work as a IT Analyst at [PagoNxt | Getnet](https://www.pagonxt.com/home). 💙💚
+My work experience started with [PagoNxt | Getnet](https://www.pagonxt.com/home) and I'm currently at Customer Support on [Rise](https://www.riseworks.io/).

 * My hobbies include gardening, crocheting, and sending letters.